PZL MD-12: Design and development

-The aircraft was development as a successor to the Lisunov Li-2 on short domestic routes for LOT Polish Airlines.
+The aircraft was developed as a successor to the Lisunov Li-2 on short domestic routes for LOT Polish Airlines.
 The plane was designed by a design bureau led by Franciszek Misztal in the Aviation Institute (Instytut Lotnictwa).
 The first design work started in 1954 (under the designation FM-12, for 16 passengers).
 The final design MD-12 appeared in 1956, after Leszek Dulęba had joined the team (the designations apparently came from Franciszek Misztal, then Misztal-Dulęba).
 Initially it was to be powered with two Soviet 615 hp Shvetsov ASh-21 engines, but because their production ceased, a four-engine configuration was chosen, with Polish 315 hp WN-3 engines.
-In the end of 1957 the bureau was moved to the OKL centre (Ośrodek Konstrukcji Lotniczych – Aviation Designs' Centre), created in the WSK-Okęcie factory.
+At the end of 1957 the bureau was moved to the OKL centre (Ośrodek Konstrukcji Lotniczych – Aviation Designs' Centre), created in the WSK-Okęcie factory.

-The first prototype flew first on 21 July 1959 (registration SP-PAL), the second prototype, designated MD-12P (SP-PBD), and fitted with complete passenger cab, on 7 January 1961.
+The first prototype flew first on 21 July 1959 (registration SP-PAL), the second prototype, designated MD-12P (SP-PBD), and fitted with complete passenger cab, flew on 7 January 1961.
 There was another airframe built for static trials in 1959.
 The plane underwent state trials in 1961, and the second prototype was evaluated by LOT Airlines in August–September 1961.